vaadin/flow-components/vaadin-grid-flow-parent/README.md

 This project is the Component wrapper implementation of [`<vaadin-grid>`](https://github.com/vaadin/vaadin-grid) element for use from the server side with [Vaadin Flow](https://github.com/vaadin/flow).

-This branch is Vaadin 11 compatible.
-See other branches for other framework versions:
+`master` branch is the latest version that will at some point be released in the [Vaadin platform](https://github.com/vaadin/platform).
+See other branches for other Flow / Vaadin platform versions:
-* master branch is Vaadin 11 compatible (Flow version 1.1)
-* 1.0 branch is Vaadin 10 compatible (Flow version 1.0)
+* 1.0 branch is Vaadin 10 LTS version (Flow version 1.0)
-* 1.1 branch is Vaadin 10 compatible with TreeGrid (Flow version 1.0)
+* 1.1 branch is Vaadin 10 compatible with TreeGrid (Flow version 1.0, but no LTS support)

 ## Running the component demo
 Run from the command line: